GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex1.md

 width: 100%
 name: Attribute Table with "_norm" and "_weighted" indicators
 ---
-Attribute Table with "_norm" and "_weighted" indicators.
+Attribute table with "_norm" and "_weighted" indicators.
 :::

 #### 4. Vulnerability Score / Index